JoLMG42/WebServ/README.md

 You can upload/delete images, uplod some text with PHP or python.
 Use: make and ./webserv <conf file>

-This Project was realised with https://profile.intra.42.fr/users/lkhamlac
+This Project was realised with lkhamlac (https://github.com/blessedNholyflavored/)

 ![mainpageweberv](https://user-images.githubusercontent.com/94530285/226979509-a7e63d63-69ce-482c-b325-d4abb909e2b9.png)